 The Bank mainly operates in only one geographical location, the Sultanate of Oman.
-The Bank has however earned interest income and incurred interest expenses on account of money market placements and borrowings with banks outside the Sultanate of Oman as of 31 December 2013.
-The information regarding the bank's due from banks and due to banks based on the geographical locations for the years ended 31 December 2013 and 2012 is set out in note 37.
+The Bank has however earned interest income and incurred interest expenses on account of money market placements and borrowings with banks outside the Sultanate of Oman as of 31 December 2014.
+The information regarding the bank's due from banks and due to banks based on the geographical locations for the years ended 31 December 2014 and 2013 is set out in note 37.

-For management purposes, the conventional operations of the Bank is organised into four operating segments based on products and services.
-The Islamic banking services is offered under the brand name - "Al Yusr".
+For management purposes, the conventional operations of the Bank is organised into five operating segments based on products and services.
+The Islamic banking services are offered under the brand name - "Al Yusr".
 The operating segments are as follows: